challet/daoscord/README.md

 -relies on QuickNode RPC
 -delegates the members wallets management to DFNS -runs on Polygon PoS for scalability and low costs

+### Structure
+The library is divided into 3 main parts:
+* lib - contains the main logic
+* contracts - contains the contracts used by the library
+* bot - contains an integration example with a Discord bot

 ### Slides
 https://docs.google.com/presentation/d/1TfVOOHe4JgTJirLwrfMeiPgx2XFNUqOTPsyUnFRE6ZI/edit?usp=sharing